 Frederik Strabo

-I am a Ph.D.
-Candidate in the Agricultural and Resource Economics department at the University of California, Davis.
+I am a Postdoctoral scholar in the Agricultural and Resource Economics department at the University of California, Davis.

-Before joining UC Davis, I earned my M.A. in economics from the University of Southern California and a B.A. in economics and psychology from the University of Wisconsin-Madison.
+I earned my Ph.D. in Agricultural and Resource Economics at UC Davis, my M.A. in Economics from the University of Southern California, and my B.A. in Economics and Psychology from the University of Wisconsin–Madison.